Jcal-4/Spendo/docker_overview.md

 ```

 If you want a more integrated experience, consider installing Docker Desktop for Windows and enabling WSL integration, which allows you to use Docker from within WSL without starting the daemon manually.

+---

+## 🛠️ Project-Specific Dockerfile and Compose Changes

+### Backend Dockerfile (`server/Spendo/Dockerfile`)

+- **Added netcat-openbsd:**
+    - To support the `wait-for-it.sh` script, the following line was added:
+        ```dockerfile
+        RUN apt-get update && apt-get install -y netcat-openbsd
+        ```
+- **No CMD specified:**
+    - The container's startup command is now controlled by `docker-compose.yml` for flexibility.

+### docker-compose.yml

+- **Backend service changes:**
+    - **Volume mount for wait-for-it.sh:**
+        ```yaml
+        - ./server/Spendo/Spendo/wait-for-it.sh:/wait-for-it.sh
+        ```
+    - **Startup command:**
+        - The backend now waits for the database to be ready, runs migrations, generates fake data, and then starts the server:
+        ```yaml
+        command:
+            [
+                'sh',
+                '-c',
+                'chmod +x /wait-for-it.sh && /wait-for-it.sh db 5432 python manage.py migrate && python manage.py generate_fake_data && python manage.py runserver 0.0.0.0:8000',
+            ]
+        ```
+    - **Why this matters:**
+        - Ensures the backend only starts after the database is ready.
+        - Automatically applies migrations and generates fake data on startup.
+        - All startup logic is now easily editable in `docker-compose.yml` without rebuilding the image.

+---